jspm/jspm-resolve/resolver-spec.md

 For the purposes of practicality though, the jspm NodeJS resolution algorithm is specified as a specification on paths, just like the NodeJS module resolution algorithm.

-The idea here is that normalization from URL into path space is handled as a pre-resolution and post-resolution transform, which is defined in this specification.
+The idea here is that normalization from URL into path space is handled as a pre-resolution transform on the specifier which is defined in the main resolver algorithm here, before returning the correct valid absolute file path for the system.

 ### Plain Names